0270 String Functions in MonetDB

 SELECT sys.ms_trunc( -5.628, 0 ) AS "No decimals",

 Another approach is to round the number.
 The second argument will again decide how many decimal places will survive.
-If the last decimal is 5, we will always round up.
+If the last decimal is 5, we will always round up (in absolute value).

 ROUND( -5.55, 1 ) AS "One decimal",